The secrets of orthodontia

 In case of removable braces, we should make sure that:

-- the device is always cleaned after use
+- we always clean the device after use

-- it is kept in its box when not used
+- we store it in its box when not using it

 - we do not forget the dental check-up